goettw/bosh-lite-windows-bosh-client2/README.md

-# Install bosh-lite on windows using virtualbox and bosh-cli2
+# Install cloudfoundry on windows using virtualbox and bosh-cli2

 This is for windows users who want to use bosh-cli2 to install cloudfoundry on virtualbox.